fetchai/agents-aea/docs/generic-skills-step-by-step.md

             )
         )
 ```

 When we receive a message from the <a href="../simple-oef">SOEF search node</a> of a type `OefSearchMessage.Performative.SEARCH_RESULT`, we are passing the details to the relevant handler method.
-In the `_handle_search` function we are checking that the response contains some agents and we stop the search if it does.
-We pick our first agent and we send a `CFP` message.
+In the `_handle_search` function, we are checking that the response contains some agents, and we stop the search if it does.
+We pick our first agent and send a `CFP` message.

 The last handlers we need are the `GenericSigningHandler` and the `GenericLedgerApiHandler`.
 These handlers are responsible for `SigningMessages` that we receive from the `DecisionMaker`, and `LedgerApiMessages` that we receive from the ledger connection, respectively.